Here’s a quick tip for ya.

 - It has numerous medicinal benefits, too.
 Here are just a few of the many benefits of eating dill:

-- It helps promote digestion with stimulating essential oils.
+- It may help promote digestion with stimulating essential oils.

 - It prevents insomnia, as it is rich in vitamin B.